21 Oct 2022

 Many people visit Freshfields Village on a bike to pick up their morning coffee at Java Java or Starbucks.
-Guests can also eat lunch at King Street Grille, La Tela Pizzeria, or Ladles Homemade Soups.
+Guests can also eat lunch at King Street Grille or La Tela Pizzeria.
 Afterward, you can grab some groceries at The Village Market and even shop in the adorable boutiques and beach stores.

 Just outside of the Kiawah front gate is Mingo Point, which is famous for its seasonal oyster roasts and BBQs.
 Even if there isn’t an event going on, we would still recommend biking to the area and enjoying the marsh views.
 If you like adventure, you can park your bike and rent kayaks or paddleboards.
 If you enjoy fishing or crabbing, right across the pavement you will find locals gathered under a connector showing off their catch of the day.